cgardn/cgardn.github.io/_posts/2021-01-09-It's-been-a-minute.md

 - More compact design of the filter panel
 - MUCH more content
 - Toggling whole filter categories at once
-- Dietary restrictions as filters (gluten-free, jain-friendly, etc)
+- Dietary restrictions as filters (gluten-free, Jain-friendly, etc)
 - Actual consideration of modern aesthetics
 - CSS transitions to make it \*fancy\*